bilgino/angularforddd/README.md

 Keeping the model as independent as possible improves usability and allows easier refactoring.
 Neither domain state nor domain logic should be written as part of the client (UI controller).

+*»  Feature business services* <br/>

-Furthermore, using business services for structural and behavioral modeling while domain models remain pure value containers is another common bad practice in Angular projects.
+Furthermore, using feature services for structural and behavioral modeling while domain models remain pure value containers is another common bad practice in Angular projects.
 Building rich domain models is a major objective in object-oriented design.

 A common practice in Angular projects is to use feature services or the "Fat Service, Skinny Model" pattern: